AdreaMade Rebrand

 Where the path forked:

 Covid-19 was an unexpected wrench for everyone, which delayed the Tokyo Olympics, and closed tracks/ facilities for one year.
 Despite the challenges and setbacks, Adrea made it to the Olympic Trials final in the 800m.
-Unexpectedly, during Olympic Trials her body shut down, and her mind blacked out in this race resulting with a dead-last finish- not making the Olympic team.
+Unexpectedly, during Olympic Trials her body shut down, and her mind blacked out in this race resulting with a dead-last finish, and not making the Olympic team.

 The return home, was devastating.
 After exhausting professional answers for what was happening in the body, the referrals landed with a top psychologist in Canada.

-Despite numerous breakthroughs, formal treatments, CBT Therapy, and more, the underlying reality is there is no cure for this diagnosis, one just learns to live with it and manage the symptoms: including memory loss, blackouts, physical shut-down, nervous system activations, severe fatigue, panic and anxiety attacks, and more.
+The diagnosis: Complex Post-Traumatic Stress Disorder (c-PTSD), caused from the former training environment.
+Despite numerous breakthroughs, formal treatments, CBT Therapy, and more, the professional opinion was there is no cure for this diagnosis.
+One just learns to live with it and manage the symptoms including: memory loss, blackouts, physical shut-down, nervous system activations, severe fatigue, panic and anxiety attacks, and more.

 The Missing Chapters: 2021 - 2024